DataOmbudsman/incdbscan/README.md

 ## Performance

 Performance has two components: insertion and deletion cost.
+The results below are based on measurements using data sets of 1K, 10K data points.

 <p align="left">
   <img src="./images/performance.png" alt="indbscan performance">
 </p>

-The cost of **inserting** a new data point into IncrementalDBSCAN is quite small and **grows slower** than the cost of applying (`scikit-learns`'s) DBSCAN to a whole data set.
+The cost of **inserting** a new data point with IncrementalDBSCAN is quite small and **grows slower** than the cost of applying (`scikit-learns`'s) DBSCAN to a whole data set.
 In other words, *given that* we have a data set _D_ clustered with IncrementalDBSCAN, and we want to see which cluster would a new object _P_ belong to, it is faster to insert _P_ into the current IncrementalDBSCAN clustering than to apply DBSCAN to the union of _D_ and _P_.

-The cost of **deleting** a data point from IncrementalDBSCAN **grows faster** than the cost of applying (`scikit-learns`'s) DBSCAN to the data set minus that data point.
-Thus, the cost of deletion in IncrementalDBSCAN is quite small below a certain data set size, but becomes larger as data set size grows.
+The cost of **deleting** a data point with IncrementalDBSCAN **grows slower** than the cost of applying DBSCAN to the data set minus that data point.
+In other words, *given that* we have a data set _D_ clustered with IncrementalDBSCAN, and we want to see what happens to the clustering after removing an object _P_ from the data set, it is faster to delete _P_ from the existing IncrementalDBSCAN clustering than to apply DBSCAN to the difference of _D_ and {_P_}.

 These results do not imply that it is very efficient to cluster a whole data set with a series of IncrementalDBSCAN insertions.
 If we measure the time to cluster a data set with DBSCAN versus to cluster the data by adding the data points one by one to IncrementalDBSCAN, IncrementalDBSCAN will be slower compared to DBSCAN.
 A typical performance number is that clustering 8,000 data points takes about 10-20 seconds with this implementation.